MAK1647/ACOMPA2023-Submission-1922/README.md

-The dataset is open for free use, raw data download at (https://www.cis.upenn.edu/~jshi/ped_html/) or data which already precossed (https://universe.roboflow.com/deeplearningresearch/pedestrian-detection-ghbtz ).
+The dataset is open for free use, raw data download at (https://www.cis.upenn.edu/~jshi/ped_html/) or data which already processed (https://universe.roboflow.com/deeplearningresearch/pedestrian-detection-ghbtz ).